 Turns out A Contract is Binding

 I’m going to spare you the details here.
-This wasn’t the first time the realtor had done this.
+This wasn’t the first time the real estate agent had done this.
 He said that the contract stated we owed him 2.5% of the house price.
-It was still in the 90 day window of the contract and the law was on his side.
+It was still in the 90 day window of the contract, and the law was on his side.
 My wife and I were upset and furious.
 Here he was trying to get a commission for doing nothing.

-Ultimately, at that meeting we agreed to pay him otherwise we would both loose more in court fees and I felt like we were duped.
+Ultimately, at that meeting, we agreed to pay him.
+Otherwise, we would both lose more in court fees, and I felt like we were duped.

 “You’re a crook.”
 I said as he left my house.

 “Yeah, but I got your cheque.”
 He smirked, and he snapped it, looking at me as he got in his car and drove away.

 Bottom line: Take the contract home, read it over, make notes ask questions.
 You are entering into a business contract with a person and you need

 When you are working with any kind of business person you are going to find good ones, great ones, and some really bad ones.